Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-As of 2024, the total motherhood prevalence rate in Ireland stands at 64.3%, showing very little change from 2023's 64.0%.
-Over the past five years, this rate has been on a downward trend, averaging 65.5% for the period 2020 to 2024.
-This current figure remains substantially lower than the 1970s average of 91.8%, marking a decrease of roughly 27.5 percentage points.
-The lowest levels in recent years occurred between 2022 and 2024, averaging 64.1%.
-On the international stage, Ireland holds the 16th position out of 38 countries assessed, while within Europe, it also ranks 16th among 31 countries.
+In 2024, the motherhood prevalence rate in Ireland stands at 64.3%, showing very little change from 64.0% in 2023.
+Over the past five years, the total motherhood rate (TMR) has been on a decline, averaging 65.5% from 2020 to 2024.
+This is considerably lower than the average TMR of 91.8% recorded in the 1970s, marking a decrease of approximately 27.5 percentage points.
+The lowest three-year period for TMR was between 2022 and 2024, with an average of 64.1%.
+Ireland sits at 16th place globally out of 38 countries and holds the same rank within Europe out of 31 countries in terms of motherhood prevalence.

 Total Maternal Rate (TMR) over the decades